- Home

 Is Breast Reduction Surgery Risky?

-2. Skin irritation, rashes, or indentations from bra straps.
+2. Skin irritation, rashes or indentations from bra straps.